 I encourage other companies to do the same, and pay it forward.
 As the CEO of a sales company, I’m the only one that can make this hire.

-So, if I can do it in the middle of running a 450 person conference in London and conducting the entire interview process from Europe, there’s no reason why your organization can’t too.
+So, if I can do it in the middle of running a 450-person conference in London and conducting the entire interview process from Europe, there’s no reason why your organization can’t too.
 We hope this series has given you some actionable takeaway on how to get a sales job!

 Also published on Medium.